jcao219/isgc/README.md

 3. For the Grandparent Graph, this is NOT the same as the Line Graph of the Parent Graph.
 However, do the same approach as in constructing the line graph.
 However, do not create a vertex for an edge if a same-labeled node already has been made.
 For the case where G is a triangle, this graph becomes (abc), the single vertex.
+4. Continue generating each generation following the same scheme.
+Each vertex will correspond to a connected induced subgraph within the original G.
+5. Stop when you reach a generation with only one vertex.
+This is the root ancestor.

 Note: Always label in lexographical order.
 With each generation, the length of the labels will increase by 1 invariably.